vdeshan/districts-and-cities-of-sri-lanka/README.md

-# districts-and-cities-of-sri-lanka
+# Districts and Cities of Sri Lanka
-Districts and cities of Sri Lanka.
+List of Districts and cities of Sri Lanka.
 All the cities are linked to districts using foreign keys.